aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/manage-autofit-settings/_index.md

 {{% alert title="Note" color="warning" %}}

-If you set the `WrapText` property to `False` for a shape, when the text inside the shape becomes longer than the shape's width, the text gets extended beyond the shape's borders along a single line.
+If you call the `setWrapText` method with `False` value for a shape, when the text inside the shape becomes longer than the shape's width, the text gets extended beyond the shape's borders along a single line.

 {{% /alert %}}